audrey-shih/audrey-shih.github.io/content/_index.md

         <p class="full-align-indented">Drainage of abscess fluids often fails because physicians don't have a way to predict which catheter size is suitable.
 I've built a low-cost, portable, sterilizable magnetic stress rheometer that can be deployed to hospitals to solve this issue.
 With <1 mL of a sample of abscess fluid, I can use my instrument to model the fluid and predict its drainage rate, enabling physicians to personalize treatment plans for each patient, using this simple <a href="https://audrey-shih.github.io/Abscess-Fluid-Calculator/" style="text-decoration: underline;font-weight: bold;">flow rate calculator</a>.
         <br>

-        <p class="full-align-indented">I'm also using rheological measurements to study the gelation of hydrogel bioinks in 3D bioprinting.
-My research is supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>.
+        <p class="full-align-indented">My low-cost rheometer is also a useful tool for tracking crosslinking rates in embedded 3D bioprinting, where diffusion of a small molecule into or out of a biomaterial ink drives gelation.
+Check out my papers for more info!
+My graduate research was supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>.
         <br>

         <p class="full-align-indented">During my undergrad, I worked with <a href="https://dattalab.princeton.edu/" style="text-decoration: underline;font-weight: bold;">Professor Sujit Datta</a> at Princeton University to understand the flow of polymer solutions in porous media, useful in cleaning up groundwater in aquifers.
 See below for news about my work!